KMDLabs/LabsNotary/README.md

 ./installnanomsg.sh
 ```

 Now you need to copy the config file and edit it with our pubkey/Raddress and WIF key for KMD.
+There needs to be a space after the `=` sign on each line.

+e.g ` btcpubkey = 02.....`

 ```shell
 cd ..